 1) Tipping lets employers off the hook

-The first and most compelling rebuttal to any case against tipping is always BUT THAT'S HOW SERVERS MAKE MOST OF THEIR INCOME.
+The first and most compelling rebuttal to any case against tipping is always, "But that's how servers make most of their income!"

 Yes, that's right — and that's the problem.
-Restaurant servers' hourly wages are ridiculously low — $2.13 an hour, in fact, in most states — and they do depend on tips to account for the bulk of their income.
+Restaurant servers' hourly wages are ridiculously low — $2.13 an hour, in fact, in most states — and servers do depend on tips to account for the bulk of their income.
 Taking away a server's tips would put her in a bad place financially — unless her employer ups her hourly wage.
 As it now stands, the tipping model lets business owners make more money at the expense of their employees' hard work.
 But rather than let their employees grovel for tips, restaurateurs ought to be required to pay their employees a living wage.

 Consumers should not be responsible for paying the incomes of a restaurant owner's employees.
 For one thing, it isn't fair to the consumers.
-But more troublingly, it isn't fair to the employees: a server's ability to pay his bills shouldn't be subject to the weather, the frequency with which he touches his guests, or the noise level of the restaurant, all of which are factors that contribute to the tip amount left by a consumer.
+But more troublingly, it isn't fair to the employees: A server's ability to pay his bills shouldn't be subject to the weather, the frequency with which he touches his guests, or the noise level of the restaurant, all of which are factors that contribute to the tip amount left by a consumer.

-As the Economy Policy Institute (EPI) notes,
+As the Economy Policy Institute (EPI) notes:

 Tipped workers — whose wages typically fall in the bottom quartile of all U.S. wage earners, even after accounting for tips — are a growing portion of the U.S. workforce.
 Employment in the full-service restaurant industry has grown over 85 percent since 1990, while overall private-sector employment grew by only 24 percent.
 In fact, today more than one in 10 U.S. workers is employed in the leisure and hospitality sector, making labor policies for these industries all the more central to defining typical American work life.

-EPI also cites research that the poverty rate of tipped workers is nearly double that of other workers (as the chart below indicates), and that tipped employees are 3 times more likely to be on food stamps.
+EPI also cites research that the poverty rate of tipped workers is nearly double that of other workers (as the chart below indicates), and that tipped employees are three times more likely to be on food stamps.